MarkZeller/assembleflow/README.md

 ### Usage
-Assembleflow uses the nextflow.config file to provide parameters to the pipeline.
-To run the pipeline simply upodate the nextflow.config file:
+Assembleflow uses the `nextflow.config` file to provide parameters to the pipeline.
+To run the pipeline simply upodate the `nextflow.config` file:
 Areas to configure:
-* reads = folder containing the paired-end reads
+* reads: folder containing the paired-end reads
-* adapt = location of the file that contains the adapter sequences in fasta format
+* adapt: location of the file that contains the adapter sequences in fasta format
-* db = location of the database used by Diamond
+* db: location of the database used by Diamond
-* scaf_len = contig length filter (reads below this length will be ignored when assigning taxonomy)
+* scaf_len: contig length filter (reads below this length will be ignored when assigning taxonomy)
-* outdir = output directory
+* outdir: output directory

 ### Running
 Once your workflow.sh has been configured you can start the workflow by simply running:
-'nextflow run main.nf'
+`nextflow run main.nf`